Teniente and Sewell (11/5)

 We were shown how, after excavation, rock and dirt are sent down shoots between layers and smashed in a giant applesauce masher.
 (That's what it looks like to me.)
 The auger in the middle pivots from a point, mashing even the biggest rocks into gravel no larger than a fist.
 It used to be that, if a rock got stuck before reaching the auger, someone had to drill a hole and insert explosives by hand.
 Now, there is a nifty arm complete with air hammer to chisel unwilling rocks.

 From here it is farther smashed and washed in acid and water.
 This process actually abstracts the copper from the other elements.
-When removed copper is heated and formed into the bars that are loaded on trains and sent to the coast.
+When removed copper is heated and formed into

 My favorite part of the mine was a crystal cavern that was discovered while excavating.
 Upon emptying water from the cavern, miners discovered huge quartz crystals, pyrite, and others.
 Colored lights allowed the observer to see the clarity and size of the crystals.

 We went into Sewell to see how the mining families of Teniente lived.
 Teniente was an alcohol free community.
 And law enforcement was well respected.
 If you went "down" the mountain and came back drunk, you were given double duties.
 If you held someone's hand in public you were reported and asked to marry.
 For this reason, the crime rate was very low.
 They were quite advanced as far as entertainment is concerned.
 There were social halls, indoor pools, and a bowling alley.
-And all on the side of a beautiful mountain.

 It wasn't bliss though.
 There were a few bummers too.
 One is the incredible amount of snow.
 Being so high in the Andes, I am sure they were dumped on.
 The mountains had special poles with netting in between to prevent snow avalanches.
 That, and the fact that no one had their own bathroom.
 You had to walk to a community bath building to take a shower.
 Can you say, "Brrrr!!!!"